apocalyptech/bl3-cli-saveedit/README.md

 # TODO

-- Add function to "complete" Takedown missions, for characters you don't intend to go through there but want to get rid of those exclamation points.
 - Convert my "archive" app to use `BL3()` style IDs instead of some raw bytestrings, when setting starting gear.
 - Would anyone appreciate an option to *delete* Fabricators?
 Hm.